 1. Liquid Trace Minerals in Balance

-The Great Salt Lake has a similar balance to seawater, and Anderson Sea M.D. (also known as CMD) has an amazing mineral and trace mineral balance.
-We, at Mineral Resources International believe that these correlations indicate that the Great Salt Lake’s mineral balance is an excellent source of liquid trace minerals suitable for long-term use.
+The Great Salt Lake has a similar balance to seawater.
+That’s why we use it for our supplement Anderson Sea M.D. (also known as CMD) has an amazing mineral and trace mineral balance.
+We, at Mineral Resources International, believe that these correlations indicate that the Great Salt Lake’s mineral balance is an excellent source of liquid trace minerals suitable for long-term use.

 2. Trusted Measures of Quality

 The medical Hippocratic Oath says, “First do no harm.”
 We have seen competing mineral products that are out of balance, such as those with high levels of aluminum.
-Anderson Sea M.D., on the other hand, has gone through the process to ensure our products are generally recognized as safe by the FDA.
+Anderson Sea M.D., on the other hand, has gone through third party testing to ensure our products are generally recognized as safe by the FDA.
 To receive that designation Anderson Sea M.D. was scrutinized by a panel of independent toxicologists who verified the safety of long-term use.